tyagisanjeev1211/powerplant-coding-challenge-solution/README.md

 	- PMIN: the minimum amount of power the powerplant generates when switched on
 	- pmax: the maximum amount of power the powerplant can generate

-## Assumption
+## Assumptions
-1- If a residual load after wind turbine production is less than the PMIN value of gasfired and greater than the pmax value of turbojet, then a plant with smaller 'PMIN' will be selected to cater remaining power requirement.
+- **1**: If a residual load after wind turbine production is less than the PMIN value of gasfired and greater than the pmax value of turbojet, then a plant with smaller 'PMIN' will be selected to cater remaining power requirement.
-2- Final demand will not be more than total power capacity of all plants.
+- **2**: Final demand will not be more than total power capacity of all plants.

 **modules** I have developed four modules for this solution:
 - **fuel_mapping.py** : Class Fuel_mapping.
 This class read the fuels section of the payload and filter for fuel type with a formula and its rate.